gearymich/reddit-post-classifier/README.md

 * Developing a web application or browser extension for easy use of the model.

 ## Credits
-This project was developed by Samar Aldakheel, Megan Aloise, Michael Geary, and Bao Huynh as apart of WPI's CS 547 - Information Retrieval Graduate Course.
+This project was developed in equal parts by Samar Aldakheel, Megan Aloise, Michael Geary, and Bao Huynh as apart of WPI's CS 547 - Information Retrieval Graduate Course.
 The dataset used in the project was obtained from the publicly available Reddit API.